agungperdananto/go-notes/basic-1/data-type/README.md

 	msg := fmt.Sprintf("Hi %v, your open rate is %.2f percent", name, openRate) fmt.Println(msg)
 ```
-Above, the `%v` represents a value and `%.2f` represents a number(float .2).
+Above, the `%v` represents a value and `%.2f` represents a number(float, 2 numbers after the dot).
 By using these formatters as placeholders, the variables are correctly implemented, and the output becomes:
 ```go
 Hi Saul Goodman, your open rate is 30.50 percent
 ```